amit154154/Sana-Simplified/Readme.md

     width="1024"
   />
 </p>

-> **Note – generated, approximate diagram.**
+> 📝 **Note**
 > This illustration was generated using nano banaֿ and is a slightly idealized view of the method.
 A few things are not strictly accurate:
-> - LoRA is applied **only to the Sana 1.5 transformer**
+> - LoRA is applied **only to the Sana 1.5 transformer**.
-> - The SigLIP image embedding and scalar zoom value are going to two diffrent mlp mappers and then  appended as two seperate tokens to the already cached text encoding(sometimes object text embedding, sometimes class).
+> - The SigLIP image embedding and scalar zoom value are mapped by two different MLPs and then appended as **two separate tokens** to the already cached text encoding (sometimes an object-level text embedding, sometimes a class prompt).
 > - GLB rendering happens **offline** to build a dataset of multi-zoom images; the diffusion model never sees raw GLB assets directly at train or inference time.
-> - the generated is one image, the idea is inputed a zero zoom object and a zoom target(and optional description) generated the object in target zoom
+> - The model generates **one image per call**: you input a zero-zoom object and a target zoom (plus optional description), and it generates the object at the requested zoom.

 1. **Offline GLB rendering**
    - Render each GLB object at multiple zoom levels (`zoom_0 … zoom_N`) to build a 2D dataset.